Text Takes Over: A Study of Modality Bias in Multimodal Intent Detection: Discussion and Error Analysis

 \textbf{b) Textual LLMs:} These models work well for intent classes that are clear from text alone but struggle when body language or tone is needed.
 For example, \textit{``Ugh, calm down''} is often mislabeled as \textit{Comfort} instead of \textit{Taunt}, or \textit{``Great job''} is labeled as \textit{Praise} instead of \textit{Taunt}.
 These errors show the limitations of relying solely on text for tasks that require a deeper understanding of tone or context.

-\textbf{c) Small Multimodal Models:} These models with BERT backend act like a noisier version of BERT and only give small improvements, if any..
+\textbf{c) Small Multimodal Models:} These models with BERT backend act like a noisier version of BERT and only give small improvements, if any.
 When textually biased samples are removed, their performance drops significantly.
-They also suffer from similar issues as larger multimodal models, misalignment of modalities and difficulty handling abstract or emotion-driven samples.
+They also suffer from similar issues as larger multimodal models, misalignment of modalities, and difficulty handling abstract or emotion-driven samples.

-\textbf{d) Correlated Labels:} All models face challenges when intent classes are highly similar.
+\textbf{Correlated Labels:} All models face challenges when intent classes are highly similar.
 For example, \textit{``Anyway, Zephra asked me to set up a call''} is incorrectly labeled as \textit{Arrange} instead of \textit{Inform}.
 Though both labels might seem valid, a closer look shows the true intent is to inform.
-Fine distinctions like these are missed by both textual and multimodal models.
-Further details in Appendix ~\ref{sec:error-analysis}.
+Both textual and multimodal models miss fine distinctions like these.
+More details are provided in Appendix~\ref {sec:error-analysis}.

 Our analysis shows that the modality needed for correct classification varies across samples.
 Some samples require only text, others need audio or visual cues.
 Any fixed rule at the dataset or label level fails to capture this variation.
 To handle the sample-specific nature of modality use, future work should explore adaptive models that can route and process inputs based on their modality needs.
 Mixture-of-experts or routing-based frameworks can help focus compute on the relevant parts of the input.
 This also requires datasets that are better balanced across modalities and robust fusion methods that can work well even when only certain modalities are informative.
 Refer to Appendix Section~\ref{sec:input-adaptive} for more discussion.